¿Hablas español?

 Treatment for Sleep Apnea in Children

 As we shared in this blog, there are a few different treatment options for your child.
 More often than not, enlarged tonsils and adenoids are the cause of this disorder.
+In this case, we will provide a surgery-based diagnosis and a referral to an oral surgeon.
 Removing the enlarged tonsils or adenoids clears the airways and reduces breathing difficulties, effectively eliminating sleep apnea.

-Surgery is not always the answer, though.
-For some children, a CPAP or an oral device is necessary.
+For some children, surgery may not be necessary, so a CPAP or an oral device can be provided.
 Oral appliance therapy can be a great solution for teens who do not need their tonsils removed and have a fully developed facial bone structure.
 Meanwhile, CPAP is better suited for smaller children whose mouths and jaws are still developing.

 You can learn more about sleep apnea in children here.